Hans-Jørgen Holman: Emigrating to America

-A Musicological Tour-de-Force
+A musicological tour-de-force

 Holman had become one of the more highly educated Norwegians in music subjects of his time.
 Furthermore, he had devoted much time developing his spirituality at the Christian universities and elsewhere.
 After Holman graduated from the Catholic University of America, he then approached Indiana University Bloomington, with a proposal for the degree of Doctor of Philosophy.
-He wanted to conduct a musicological study of the Worcester Antiphoner - a collection of Old-Roman antiphones held at the Worcester Cathedral Library, England.
-This 13th-century manuscript - also known as Worcester F 160 - is often considered a unique and rare example of its genre.
+He wanted to conduct a musicological study of the Worcester Antiphoner – a collection of Old-Roman antiphones held at the Worcester Cathedral Library, England.
+This 13th-century manuscript – also known as Worcester F 160 – is often considered a unique and rare example of its genre.
 Holman, inspired by his profound affinity with the vocal tradition of the church, had taken the trouble of acquiring an intimate knowledge of Greek and Latin.
 Now he was determined to employ all his extraordinary knowledge and his insights in the tradition not only to do a scholarly study, but also a personal study.
-In 1961, Holman was awarded a PhD in paleography and musicology for his dissertation on the antiphoner entitled The Responsoria Prolixa of the Codex Worcester F 160.
+In 1961, Holman was awarded a PhD in palaeography and musicology for his dissertation on the antiphoner entitled The Responsoria Prolixa of the Codex Worcester F 160.
 The dissertation, which comprises two large volumes and 855 pages, is widely quoted and by many considered an authoritative work in its field.

 Professional career and research interests

 At Andrews University

 Rumors were heard of the results of the hard-working Norwegian while he still was writing his doctoral thesis.
-In 1957, Holman was approached by Andrews University — perhaps the most renowned educational institution of the Seventh-day Adventist Church — and offered to join its staff.
-Holman accepted, and worked as Associate Professor to the Department of Music.
-The Holmans moved to Berrien Springs, Michigan looking to a prosperous future on the shores of Lake Michigan, however Elli passing tragically from tuberculosis in 1962.
+In 1957, Holman was approached by Andrews University – perhaps the most renowned educational institution of the Seventh-day Adventist Church – and offered to join its staff.
+Holman accepted and worked as Associate Professor to the Department of Music.
+The Holmans moved to Berrien Springs, Michigan, looking to a prosperous future on the shores of Lake Michigan; however, Elli tragically died from tuberculosis in 1962.

 Holman had a remarkable professional career at Andrews University.
 He taught the piano and the harpsichord and continued researching.
-In 1963 he married Rae Constantine, a music graduate of the university.
+In 1963, he married Rae Constantine, a music graduate of the university.
 The following year he became Professor of Music at age 39.
-From 1965 to 67 he directed the Andrews University Orchestra—an unusual capacity, he was involved in up to 200 musical performances yearly.
+During 1965–67, he directed the Andrews University Orchestra – an unusual capacity, he was involved in up to 200 musical performances yearly.
 Furthermore, he developed and taught a competitive Master's program, producing several brilliant scholars, including Dr. Carlos Flores, the current Chairman of the School of Music at the university.
-A recognized authority in his field, Holman gave papers at numerous musicology conferences and published widely—contributing to the Harvard Dictionary of Music and the Michigan Academician.
+A recognized authority in his field, Holman gave papers at numerous musicology conferences and published widely – contributing to the Harvard Dictionary of Music and the Michigan Academician.
 He traveled extensively and taught at various universities around the world.
 He also produced special programs for several American and European broadcasting companies, including the Norwegian National Broadcasting (NRK).